ehazlett/shipyard/readme.md

 * Private containers
 * Container metadata (description, etc.)
 * Applications: bind containers to applications that are setup with [hipache](https://github.com/dotcloud/hipache)
+* Attach container (terminal emulation in the browser)
 * ...more coming...

 # Screenshots